glubsy/SDC_detector/Readme.md

 NOTE:

 * Files are considered missing (added or removed) if their exact name is not found in the second result set.
+* the "mixed_dict" implementation works the best, followed by "pure_dict. "pure_list" seems to work, but needs "ignore_order=True" at least.

 # Dependencies